wwillchen/portfolio/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey there!
-I'm a undergraduate student @ Duke.
-I am currently a research assistant in the field theortical reinforcement learning advised by Prof. Mo Liu, Weitong Zhang, and Pan Xu.
+I'm an undergraduate student @ Duke.
+I am currently a research assistant in theoretical reinforcement learning advised by Prof. Mo Liu, Prof. Weitong Zhang, and Prof. Pan Xu.
 I also worked on robotics projects under Prof. Ron Parr.

-in the past, I was a data science intern at VR Business Brokers, where we
+In the past, I worked as a [Imagine Cup Student](https://techcommunity.microsoft.com/t5/student-developer-blog/announcing-the-2024-imagine-cup-semifinalists/ba-p/4066101) at Microsoft on an AI story book project and a Data Science Intern at VR Business Brokers.